amorphic/jimternet/content/switching-the-jimternet-from-wordpress-to-pelican.md

 Tags: Pelican
 Slug: switching-the-jimternet-from-wordpress-to-pelican

 I've just finished migrating The Jimternet from Wordpress to [Pelican][Pelican], a static blog generator written in Python.
-There are already [plenty][pelican_post_1] [of][pelican_post_2] [posts][pelican_post_3] extolling the virtures of Pelican and static blogs in general, so I'll simply share why the static blog paradigm makes sense for me.
+There are already [plenty][pelican_post_1] of [posts][pelican_post_2] extolling the virtures of Pelican and static blogs in general, so I'll simply share why the static blog paradigm makes sense for me.

 For the uninitiated: dynamic [Content Managemnt Systems][cms] such as Wordpress re-generate html each time a page is requested, (caching notwithstanding).
-The web server hosting the site in question does this by executing scripts which in turn read content from a database backend.
+The web server hosting the site in question does this by executing scripts, which in turn read content from a database backend.

 This is a powerful paradigm which allows for almost infinite complexity.
 But by their very nature, blogs are relatively static websites.
 A blogger composes a post, publishes it and then nothing changes until the next post is published.

 Recognising this, Static site generators such as Pelican produce a website composed entirely of html files.
 Content is authored in either [Markdown][Markdown] or [RST][RST] and the site's configuration is maintained in a single file.
 When a new piece of content is added, Pelican re-generates the entire site from scratch.
-The result is a directory of html files, ready to be uploaded to a web server for hosting, (those old enough to have created a website in the 1990's, may feel a vague sense of deju-vu).
+The result is a directory of html files, ready to be uploaded to a web server for hosting, (those old enough to have created a website in the 1990's may feel a vague sense of deju-vu).

 I made the switch to static site generation for a number of reasons: